Penelope J. Moore

 Phone: (914) 633-2471

-Dr. Moore is an associate professor of Social Work.
+Dr. Moore is a professor of Social Work.
 She received her Master of Science (MSW) from Columbia University School of Social Work and a doctoral degree in Social Welfare (DSW) from The Graduate Center, City University of New York.
-Dr. Moore also brings 18 years of clinical experience and teaching as a field instructor, adjunct professor and assistant professor to her current faculty position.
-She has taught across the curriculum and introduced two new courses within the department (HBSE: Diversity and a relatively new elective - Emerging Issues in Aging).
+Dr. Moore brought 18 years of clinical experience and teaching as a field instructor, adjunct and assistant professor to her current faculty position.
+She has taught across the curriculum and introduced two new courses within the department (HBSE: Diversity and an elective - Emerging Issues in Aging).
 She provided leadership in development of the minor in Social Welfare and Diversity.
-Dr. Moore serves as Co-Coordinator of the Women's Studies Program and is a strong advocate for older adults as a member of the Westchester Alliance of Academic Institutions for Aging Related Content and Workforce Development and member of the Westchester County Department of Senior Programs and Services Speaker's Bureau.
+Dr. Moore previously served as Co-Coordinator of the Women's Studies Program and Coordinator of Honors Societies and Convocations.
+She has been a strong advocate for older adults as a member of the Westchester Alliance of Academic Institutions for Aging Related Content and Workforce Development and member of the Westchester County Department of Senior Programs and Services Speaker's Bureau.

-Dr. Moore has four areas of national research interest: 1) As part of the Death in America Project she served as a member of the evaluation team for Palliative Care Training and Education Program to improve end-of-life care for minority populations, Harlem, NY (2000-2003).
-2) John A. Hartford Foundation Grant recipient - CSWE, Gero-Education Center, Curriculum Development Institute (2005-2008).
-In recognition of this interest and contribution, she has been invited to serve as a consultant and national mentor to schools of social work to infuse gerontology content in the undergraduate curriculum.
-3) Project Manager/ Principal Investigator and grant recipient - Genetic Alliance, Community Centered Family Health History Project (2008-2011).
-4) Grant recipient - Stanford University School of Medicine Geriatric Education Center Faculty Development Program in Ethnogeriatrics (2011-2012).
+Dr. Moore has four areas of national research interest: 1) As part of the Death in America Project she served as a member of the evaluation team for Palliative Care Training and Education Program to improve end-of-life care for minority populations, Harlem, NY (2000-2003); 2) John A. Hartford Foundation Grant recipient - CSWE, Gero-Education Center, Curriculum Development Institute (2005-2008) (In recognition of this interest and contribution, she was invited to serve as a consultant and national mentor to schools of social work to infuse gerontology content in the undergraduate curriculum); 3) Project Manager/Principal Investigator and grant recipient - Genetic Alliance, Community Centered Family Health History Project (2008-2011); and 4) Grant recipient - Stanford University School of Medicine Geriatric Education Center Faculty Development Program in Ethnogeriatrics (2011-2012).
 An outgrowth of these involvements has led to numerous publications, presentations and consultancy opportunities.

 Academy of Certified Social Workers